intel/llvm/sycl/doc/design/ThinLTO.md

 backend.
-We could slightly improve this issue by using a library call to the SPIR-V translator instead of the tool, however the library API requires setting up an object to represent the arguments while we only have strings, and it's non-trivial to parse the trings to figure out how to create the argument object.
+We could slightly improve this issue by using a library call to the SPIR-V translator instead of the tool, however the library API requires setting up an object to represent the arguments while we only have strings, and it's non-trivial to parse the strings to figure out how to create the argument object.
 Since we plan to use the SPIR-V backend in the long term, this does not seem to be worth the effort.